-The Department of Foreign Languages and Literature and the Master of Arts in Language Teaching Program (MALT) will present the 15th Annual MALT Colloquium on Language Teaching on Feb.
-13 from 10:00 A.M. to 12:30 P.M.
-This event will be hosted online and is open and free to the public.
+The Department of Foreign Languages and Literature and the Master of Arts in Language Teaching Program (MALT) presented the 15th Annual MALT Colloquium on Language Teaching on Feb.
+13.

 Colloquium Agenda (all times are in CST):